internetonfire/iof-tools/confFileGenerator/README.md

 ##Basic test

+gen2 for now is in an aplha state

 Move yourself inside the generator dir

-`cd confFileGenerator`
+`cd confFileGenerator/Generator2/`

 launch the generator on a basic test

-`python generator/generator.py -f conf/test.ini -t linear`
+`python confFileGen.py`

-Now inside the folder `test/lineare/lineare-100/` you will find all the files needed to start the nodes
+Now inside the folder `out` you will find all the files needed to start the nodes